 - Mixed delirium.
-This includes both hyperactive and hypoactive symptoms.
-The person may quickly switch back and forth from hyperactive to hypoactive states.
+Symptoms involve both types of delirium.
+The person may quickly switch back and forth from being restless and sluggish.

 Delirium and dementia

 Delirium and dementia may be hard to tell apart, and a person may have both.
-Someone with dementia has a gradual decline of memory and other thinking skills due to the gradual dysfunction and loss of brain cells.
+Someone with dementia has a gradual decline of memory and other thinking skills due to damage or loss of brain cells.
 The most common cause of dementia is Alzheimer's disease, which comes on slowly over months or years.

 Some differences between the symptoms of delirium and dementia include:

 - Onset.
-The onset of delirium occurs within a short time, while dementia usually begins with relatively minor symptoms that gradually worsen over time.
+The onset of delirium occurs within a short time — within a day or two.
+Dementia usually begins with minor symptoms that get worse over time.

 - Attention.
-The ability to stay focused or maintain attention is significantly impaired with delirium.
+The ability to stay focused or maintain focus is impaired with delirium.
 A person in the early stages of dementia remains generally alert.
 Someone with dementia often isn't sluggish or agitated.

 - Rapid changes in symptoms.
 Delirium symptoms can come and go several times during the day.
-While people with dementia have better and worse times of day, their memory and thinking skills stay at a fairly constant level during the course of a day.
+While people with dementia have better and worse times of day, their memory and thinking skills typically stay at a constant level.

 When to see a doctor